Stanton63b1/Stanton63b1/README.md

 AWS PartyRock Hackathon- (Deadline March 11th 2024) Making Generative AI powered Applications using partyrock an Amazon Bedrock Playground.
 I Started this project when i found out about it from a friend at the begining of Febuary 2024.
 - [https://partyrock.aws/u/Stanton/x-G-k-MNa/Tavern-Tales%3A-A-Text-Based-Storytelling-RPG] -EverText a text based RPG game that uses D&D rules with AI Gen charecter and scene images.
 (Progress as of Febuary 21st 2024.)

+RetroPie- Repurposed an Old Dell Workstation: Installed Ubuntu on an unused Dell workstation to leverage its capabilities for multiple purposes, including retro gaming, by running RetroPie.
+This initiative alowed me to improve on my ability to rejuvenate outdated technology for current applications, showcasing versatility and my passion for both software configuration and vintage gaming culture.
+Besides learning alot from this project i got to introduce my son and daughters to the video games of the past generations.

 ## Conclusion

 So far, this journey has been fun, I have a lot of friends that work in the field and daily I’ve heard them talking about things that I just didn’t understand.
 Now that I’ve been learning about the cloud and AWS, I can finally grasp what these services that they are always talking about really are.